Virus & Antivirus On Linux – Types Of Malware And How They Can Infect You (Part 2)

 Linux is not completely shielded from virus infections; Learn about the different types of threat in Linux environment and the damage they may cause.

-In the previous article we discussed about how virus has a hard time in Linux OS due to its permission system.
-In this article we will see the different malwares available for Linux and how they affect your system and conclude our two part article on Virus & Anti-virus in Linux.
+In the previous article, we discussed how virus have a hard time in Linux OS due to its permission system.
+In this article, we will see the different malware available for Linux and how they affect your system and conclude our two-part article on Virus & Anti-virus on Linux.

 Viruses And Trojan Horses